 Best longer hip scarf

 Most hip scarves sit on, well, your hips and they don’t go much lower than that.
 This one is a little different.
 It is more of a long sash that reaches down to your knees but the bottom two-thirds-ish is caught up in these very distinctive tassels.
 This will look beautiful when you dance and move and is very flattering.
-It also has strings of coins near the top so you have the best of all the worlds.

 How to tie a belly dance hip scarf